ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-a study of JavaScript evolution
+but really a study of functional JavaScript patterns that have evolved in userland

-also totally made up

-JavaScript was good

-now it's popular

-here's the beef

 ---